STOCKS NEWS EUROPE-UK small caps down 0.2 pct early on

-The FTSE Small Caps index falls 0.2 percent in early trade, underperforming a firmer showing by the FTSE 250 index, up 0.1 percent, while the FTSE 100 index is flat.
+The FTSE Small Cap index is down 0.2 percent in early trade, tracking similar falls by the FTSE 100 index, also down 0.2 percent, while the FTSE 250 index sheds 0.4 percent.

-Bioscience firm Abcam falls 4.4 percent as its U.S. peer Illumina Inc predicts third-quarter revenue below the market view, mainly on continued uncertainty related to levels of research funding in the United States and Europe.
-[ID: nL3E7L63M7]
+Blacks Leisure drops another 12.5 percent as hopes of a formal takeover bid for the struggling outdoor goods are fading as rival retailers and buy-out firms see a pre-pack administration as the only viable solution for the indebted group, the Financial Times says on Monday.

-Kibo Mining jumps 20 percent as the AIM-listed mineral exploration and development company focused on gold and nickel projects says it has has more than doubled its licence area in Tanzania to over 18,000 square kilometres in the last six months gaining a strategic position in both the Lake Victoria Goldfields and the emerging gold districts of eastern Tanzania.
+Blacks' shares plunged on Friday after Sports Direct International withdrew its possible offer for the group, although it said it remains a committed and supportive shareholder of Blacks, in which it holds a 22.48 percent stake.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net